- TOP

 Description of Exhibition

-The technology needed to work with iron and bronze was introduced to the Japanese archipelago almost simultaneously during the Yayoi period (ca. 5th c.
+The technologies needed to work with iron and bronze were introduced to the Japanese archipelago almost simultaneously during the Yayoi period (ca. 5th c.
 BCE–ca. 3rd c.
 CE).
 While iron was mainly used for functional purposes such as tools, bronze was reserved for ritual objects.
 Yayoi culture developed a wide range of bronze bells, swords, spears, axes, and other ritual wares, which are predominantly found in the Kinki and Kyushu regions.
-This exhibition focuses on the ritual enshrinement and worship of bronze objects, tracing the development of the distinctive bronze culture of the Yayoi period.

 Important Art Object